Updated on 14th December, 2022 by Martin Astley

 If you don’t take proper care of your plumbing system, then you will put unnecessary stress and strain on your pipes and may one day end up with a leak.

-You’re not out of the woods if you manage to turn the water off the moment your pipes start leaking – if you don’t have home emergency cover or plumbing and drainage cover, you will have to shell out a huge amount of money to replace your plumbing; frequently, people spend over £1, 000 on emergency plumbing repairs even though they have managed to avoid structural damage.
+You’re not out of the woods if you manage to turn the water off the moment your pipes start leaking.
+If you don’t have home emergency cover or plumbing and drainage cover, you will have to shell out a huge amount of money to replace your plumbing.
+People frequently spend more than £1, 000 on emergency plumbing repairs despite avoiding structural damage.

 So how can you prevent plumbing leaks?